mctrl-io/mctrl/README.md

   Fox says,

+  For me, I'll declare Mission Accomplished when the world affirms what a shameful waste it's been to pour our time and treasure into the Metaverse, spiraling ever deeper into our own imaginations through VR and fake worlds with nothing good to bring into the real world -- in fact, usually seeking departure from the real world -- when we should've been on MetaMission the whole time.

-  I don't remember my first program, but I remember writing a Blackjack game in BASIC, on a Tandy Pocket Computer.
+  I don't remember coding my first program, but I remember writing a Blackjack game in BASIC on a Tandy Pocket Computer.
 Wish I could find that thing.
 Later, in my teens, I learned about C++ and studied object-oriented programming for a few years, for no particular reason other than it gave me joy.
-Then I went to college and majored in creative writing and literature, which also gave me joy, and I ignored computers until my final year (you could still ignore computers in the early 90s).
+Then I went to college and majored in creative writing and literature, which also gave me joy, and I ignored computers until my final year.
+You could still ignore computers in the early 90s.
 What happened in my final year to bring me back to computers was, I was broke.

   Since I typed at 100 WPM, which is nothing special today among serious